 - The Mohave County Water Authority Agreement

-After almost 18 months, a Recovery Plan, Recovery of Water Stored by the Arizona Water Banking Authority, has been jointly developed by the Interagency Recovery Planning Group.
-On May 1st, the CAWCD Board voted to formally acknowledge that this Joint Recovery Plan advances a strategic planning priority of the Board as well as advances the joint objective among CAWCD, AWBA and ADWR to develop a coordinated and cooperative planning process that includes distribution and recovery of water stored by the AWBA.
+On May 1st, 2014, the CAWCD Board voted to formally acknowledge the Joint Recovery Plan.
+The Plan advances the joint objective among CAWCD, AWBA and ADWR to develop a coordinated and cooperative planning process that includes distribution and recovery of water stored by the AWBA.